cocomine/NekoGPT2/README.md

 NekoGPT2
 ===
 NekoGPT2 is a neko girl!
+Modified from the NekoGPT.
 Welcome to chat with me!
+It has now been switched to using the official API
 You can also set up this discord robot by yourself.